1920 United States presidential election in Illinois: Turnout

+The total vote in the general election was 2,094,714.
 Both major parties, as well as the Socialist Party, held non-binding state-run preferential primaries on April 13.

 Democratic

 The 1920 Illinois Democratic presidential primary was held on April 13, 1920 in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1920 presidential election.

 The popular vote was a non-binding "beauty contest".
 Delegates were instead elected by direct votes by congressional district on delegate candidates.
 Delegate candidates either were listed on the ballot with their preference on for a particular presidential candidate, or were listed as expressing no preference.
+However, these delegates officially were uninstructed.
+50 of the sate's 58 convention delegates were elected by this means, with eight further uninstructed delegates later being selected May 10 at the state party convention.

 Republican

-The 1920 Illinois Republican presidential primary was held on April 13, 1920 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1920 presidential election.
+The 1920 Illinois Republican presidential primary was held on April 13, 1920, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1920 presidential election.

 The preference vote was a "beauty contest".
-Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.
+Delegates were instead selected by direct vote in each congressional district on delegate candidates.
 Delegate candidates either were listed on the ballot with their preference on for a particular presidential candidate, or were listed as expressing no preference.

 Socialist

-The 1920 Illinois Socialist presidential primary was held on April 13, 1920 in the U.S. state of Illinois as one of the Socialist Party's state primaries ahead of the 1920 presidential election.
+The 1920 Illinois Socialist presidential primary was held on April 13, 1920, in the U.S. state of Illinois as one of the Socialist Party's state primaries ahead of the 1920 presidential election.

-General election

-Harding's managers were always confident he would carry the Prairie State as all but three GOP nominees had since that party was formed.
-However, actual polls in Illinois vacillated, with a straw ballot in The Farm Journal even placing Cox at 45 percent in this strong Republican state.
-As election day neared, estimates of a Republican plurality of “at least 264,000” were made via a national survey of newspaper editors.